manticoresoftware/manticoresearch/manual/Server_settings/Setting_variables_online.md

 3.  global user variable
 4.  global distributed variable

 Global user variables are shared between concurrent sessions.
 Currently, the only supported value type is the list of BIGINTs, and these variables can only be used along with IN() for filtering purpose.
 The intended usage scenario is uploading huge lists of values to `searchd` (once) and reusing them (many times) later, saving on network overheads.
-Global user variables might be either transferred to all agents of distributed index or set locally in case of local index defined at distibuted index.
+Global user variables might be either transferred to all agents of distributed index or set locally in case of local index defined at distributed index.
 Example:

 ```sql
 // in session 1